 Frequently Asked Questions

-Some spiky houseplants, such as yucca and agave, can be poisonous if ingested.
-It is best to keep these plants out of the reach of children and pets.
+Some spiky houseplants, such as yucca and agave, can be toxic to pets if ingested.
+It’s important to keep these plants out of reach of children and pets to avoid any health risks.

 Conclusion